-In Minecraft: Education Edition, an entire classroom of up to 30 students can play in a world together without a separate server required.
+In this version of Minecraft, an entire classroom of up to 30 students can play in a world together without a separate server required.
 Or, students can work together in pairs or groups simply by joining their classmates’ worlds.

 Camera and Portfolio